francisco-linux/loiane.github.io/_posts/2017-08-11-how-to-add-bootstrap-to-an-angular-cli-project.md

 In this article we will learn how to setup an Angular project with Bootstrap 3 or Bootstrap 4.

+Update May 2018: code updated to Angular v6.
+Stackblitz link also available at the end of this article.

 ### Contents
 {:.no_toc}